ColbyEcology/ColbyEcology.github.io/pages/syllabus.md

 - **Population growth lab** will be a manipulative experiment and report that will assess population growth in a controlled environment.
 - **Coastal gradient lab** will be an observational experiment and report that will assess the relationship between abundance along environmental gradients.
-- **Natural history lab**.
+- **Natural history lab** will be an observational lab demonstrating various ecological methods for studying different taxonomic groups and environmental conditions.
 - **Forest ecology lab** will be an observational experiment and report that will assess how landscape structure affects community composition.
-- **Decomposition lab** will be a manipulative experiment and report that will assess how environmental factors affect the breakdown of organic matter.
+- **Decomposition lab** will be a manipulative experiment and report that will assess what factors affect the breakdown of organic matter.
 - **Participation** will evaluate your contribution to lab.

 ## Policy on late and missing assignments